IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 Support Data
 ==============
-These are variables of secondary importance employed as DEPEND_i variables as described in section 5.1.3.3 (e.g., time, energy_bands associated with particle flux), but they may also be used for housekeeping or other information not normally used for scientific analysis.
+These are variables of secondary importance employed as DEPEND_i variables, but they may also be used for housekeeping or other information not normally used for scientific analysis.

 DELTA_PLUS_VAR and DELTA_MINUS_VAR
 -------------------------------------